secondary-jcav/QAgent/README.md

    pip install -r requirements.txt

 2. **Local Execution**
-   Write your OpenAI key in the .env file.
+   Fill out your env variables in the .env file.
+An OpenAI key is mandatory.
    You can run the application from the main.py file.

 3. **Containerization**